 - Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint used.
-All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services